Technical Advisory

 Risk and Regulatory Considerations

-• Data privacy and provenance are essential when cross-domain energy and operational data are shared across agents and organizational boundaries.
+• Data privacy and provenance are essential when cross-domain energy and operational data are shared across agents and boundaries.

 • Auditable decision trails and policy-versioning are required for due diligence and regulatory examinations.